Ashwin Sundar

-Ashwin Sundar (27 July 1985 – 18 March 2017) was a race driver from India.
+Ashwin Sundar (27 July 1985 – 18 March 2017) was a race driver from Chennai, India.
 Most active during 2005 winning several titles in karting, single seater Formula Cars, Two Wheeler racing and Saloon car races.

+Early life

+Sundar is from Chennai, Tamil Nadu.

+Career

+In 2007, Sunder won two classes, Formula Swift and Formula Hyundai.
+In February 2008, he graduated to a higher class and made his debut at the Irungattukottai MMRT track in the Formula Rolon-Chevrolet class in the first round of the JK Tyre National Racing Championship.

+In July 2009, Sundar won the third round of the Rolon races in the JK Tyre National Racing Championship.

 Death

 Sundar died on 18 March 2017 in a road accident.
 His BMW Z4 car he was driving caught fire after hitting a tree and getting stuck between the tree and a wall on the roadside.
 He and his wife, Niveditha, were burnt alive in the fire.